 491-492.
 HONORS WORK IN AMERICAN STUDIES.
 Throughout the year.
 Credit three hours a term.
-Prerequisites, scnior standing and provisional acceptance as a candidate for Honors.
+Prerequisites senior standing and provisional acceptance as a candidate for Honors.
 Hours to be arranged.

-A study of selected texts and problems, culminating in the writing of an Honors thesis, under the supervision of members of the staff.
+An extended study of a special topic, culminating in the writing of an Honors thesis, under the supervision of members of the staff.

-010. INFORMAL STUDY.
-Limited to seniors with an average of 85 or higher in courses in the fields of American studies.
+[010.
+INFORMAL STUDY.
+Limited to seniors with an average of 85 or higher in courses in the fields of American Studies.
 Consent of the instructor required.
 Mr. Rossiter.
+(Will be offered in 1961-1962.)]